 This item includes a collection of all information related to the water main system in the project area.
 Check with the Utilities Department to determine if the project area is on the water main replacement priority list.
 Utilities will also identify any other proposed improvements such as lead service replacement, valve, and hydrant removals and/or replacements, and the need for cathodic protection.

 Bridge or Culvert

-This item includes a review of bi-annual inspection reports, check for hydraulic analysis and/or design memorandums, joint inspection, and completion of a field review of the structure to determine the size and condition.
+This item includes a review of bi-annual inspection reports, a check for hydraulic analysis and/or design memorandums, joint inspection, and completion of a field review of the structure to determine the size and condition.

 This item includes a collection of the best available information related to existing and proposed traffic counts.
 If existing information is not available, the Corridor Metropolitan Planning Organization (MPO) or the Iowa DOT may be used as a resource.
 If reasonable information is not available from any of these sources, field traffic counts may be required.
-This item should also include a collection of crash history over a 3 to 5 year period from the Cedar Rapids Traffic Engineering division.
+This item should also include a collection of crash history over 3 to 5 years from the Cedar Rapids Traffic Engineering division.
 Traffic crash analysis should include collision diagrams to visualize the number and types of traffic accidents.

 Public acceptance can be fleeting and prone to change.
 A project that is needed – and even clamored for – can suddenly fall from public acceptance if the proper stakeholders were not involved from the beginning.
 That is why it is essential to take a proactive approach to public relations.

 Take into consideration if the project is near a church, school, hospital, or emergency service building.
 Special consideration should be given to projects in a business or industrial area.
 Make a list of major stakeholders who will be impacted by the project including: